-Christine A. Zalecki received her B.A., M.A., and Ph.D. from UC Berkeley, and attended UCSF for her pre-doctoral internship and post-doctoral fellowship.
-She currently is Director of the BGALS Program.
-Dr. Zalecki has been a member of the lab since 1994, and worked on the MTA study in 1995 and 1996.
+Project DirectorChristine A. Zalecki received her B.A., M.A., and Ph.D. from UC Berkeley, and attended UCSF for her pre-doctoral internship and post-doctoral fellowship.
+Dr. Zalecki has been a member of the lab since 1994, and worked with BGALS since its inception.
+She also worked on the MTA study in 1995 and 1996.
 From 2009-2013 she was Director of the Child Life and Attention Skills Project, which was a multi-site randomized trial of psychosocial interventions for school-aged children with ADHD-Inattentive.
-Her research interests have included basic emotion processes in children and adolescents with ADHD, physical and relational aggression in children with ADHD, and family processes related to ADHD.
 Dr. Zalecki is a licensed Clinical Psychologist who specializes in assessment and differential diagnosis of childhood neurodevelopmental disorders.
-In addition to working in Professor Hinshaw’s lab, she also is a Staff Psychologist at the Langley Porter Children’s Center at UCSF, an Assistant Clinical Professor in the Clinical Science Program at Cal, and has an assessment private practice in Corte Madera, CA.
+She is presently Associate Clinical Professor and Director of Clinical Services at the HALP Clinic at UCSF.

 Jocelyn Meza received her B.A. in Psychology and minored in Applied Developmental Psychology from the University of California of Los Angeles (UCLA).
 While at UCLA she was the Lab Manager for the ADHD and Development Lab and was a McNair Research Scholar under the mentorship of Steve Lee.
 For her Psychology Honor’s Thesis she investigated the association between Positive Parenting Behaviors and Response Inhibition in Children with and without ADHD.
 Currently she is interested on the mediating role of peer rejection and victimization on the association between response inhibition and self-injury in young adult women with and without ADHD.